pointw-dev/eve-utils/README.md

   * eve-utils rely on the [inflect](https://pypi.org/project/inflect/) library for pluralization, which is very accurate but can make mistakes

+  * If you want to specify the singular and plural names of a resource use "singular,plural" e.g.

 #### list

 details